Get ready for the clocks changing

 Heating controls help keep your home comfortably warm without overheating and wasting energy.
 They allow you to choose when your heating comes on and, by using the radiator valves, you can control the temperature in each room too.

 By using the controls properly, you could save money, so it’s worth considering when you need the heating to be on.
 You can time the heating to switch off around half an hour before you leave the house and go to bed – it will still be nice and warm, and you won’t waste energy.
-If you’ve already been doing this, remember to set the timers back by an hour.
+If you’ve already been doing this, remember to set the timers back by an hour at the same time you change your clocks.

 Turning your thermostat down is another way you can save energy.
 A common misconception is that turning the thermostat up will heat up your home quicker, but this will only heat your home to a higher temperature at the same rate.
 Turning down your thermostat from 22°C to 21°C could save you £90 and 300kg of CO2 over a year*.
 We recommend setting your thermostat between 18°C and 21°C.